Nick Galati , PhD

 After working in the biochemistry lab for a few years, I went to graduate school at the University of Colorado.
 While in graduate school, I learned to use fluorescence microscopy to try and understand how the shape of a neuron impacts how that neuron process information.
 Through this research I fell in love with microscopy and so for my postdoc I focused on using quantitative microscopy to understand how cells utilize cilia for cell to cell communication and cellular motility.
 At Western, I’ve continued to focus on using microscopy to study cilia and I take great pleasure in introducing students to the fascinating and dynamic microscopic world that can be revealed with light microscopy.

 In addition to my general love for microscopy, I am very passionate about helping first-generation college students succeed.
-This passion is rooted in my own experiences as a first-generation college (and high school!) graduate.
+This passion is rooted in my own experiences as a first-generation college graduate.
 Prior to joining that biochemistry lab, the most impactful event on my life was having a very close friend who took me to college campuses and who helped me navigate the SAT and the FASFA.
 Without someone exposing me to college, I would have never gone to college, and I certainly would not be a professor.
-Here are Western, I want to use my position as a professor to help other students navigate a path through higher education.
+Here at Western, I want to use my position as a professor to help other students navigate a path through higher education.

 Research Interests